fmhy/edit/docs/other/selfhosting.md

   - `hero.tagline`

-To build an instance for production:
+To build the project for production:

 ```bash
 # Build the documentation site